-Farmers’ markets across the state opened this month, bringing fresh, local produce to the fingertips of community members.
-Yet raw produce, whether bought at a grocery store or the farmers' market, can carry bacteria or viruses that will make you sick, and it's important to remember food safety tips when shopping for food at your local market.
+Raw produce, whether bought at a grocery store or the farmers' market, can carry bacteria or viruses that will make you sick.
+Remember these safety tips when shopping for food at your local market.

 “The most common illnesses you are going to get from a farmers’ market are the same illnesses you would get from a person,” says McFarland Clinic Adult Medicine physician Jennifer Killion, MD.
 “Viruses are most common (colds and gastroenteritis) and are transmitted by putting them in our mouths.
 Lack of places to wash your hands and eating food handled by other people can spread viruses.”